RevealBi/Documentation/docs/web/known-issues.md

 - XMLA filters are not currently supported in ASP.NET
 - Global filters for Node.js are not currently supported

+### MacOS ARM64 Support (beta)

+- There may be locale issues depending on the machine's configuration (e.g. 9,5 vs 9.5)

 ## v1.6.1

 ### MongoDB Connector